 question, in what was addressed to them, was not of churches, but of ruin, apostasy, and of judgment.
 This is the future which is presented, when John ascends up to heaven.
 If there be churches, let them take heed to it.

-In 1 @John 2: 18, we have a very striking example of the way in which the latter times presented themselves to the mind of the apostle, to the spirit of prophecy which God had given him.
-These times were to be known by the presence of evil, of the Antichrist, and besides by this that, even in the times of the apostles, the signs were there. &#8220;You have heard that Antichrist shall come&#8221;: it was a subject of which even little children in Christ were informed. &#8220;Even now are there many antichrists; whereby we know that it is the last time.&#8221; Finally, the apostle directs the attention of the little children to the coming of the Saviour.
+In @1 John 2: 18, We have a very striking example of the way in which the latter times presented themselves to the mind of the apostle, to the spirit of prophecy which God had given him.
+These times were to be known by the presence of evil, of the Antichrist, and besides by this that, even in the times of the apostles, the signs were there.
+"You have heard that Antichrist shall come": it was a subject of which even little children in Christ were informed.
+"Even now are there many antichrists; whereby we know that it is the last time".
+Finally, the apostle directs the attention of the little children to the coming of the Saviour.
 One may surely admit, that the presence of the Antichrist is a sign of the ruin not of the faithful, but of the dispensation as a whole, and of its approaching cutting off.
 Is it not also true, that this passage in John confirms the testimony borne to this truth, that the evil which would occasion the cutting off had introduced itself from the very beginning, and would continue until God executed the judgment, which would destroy the lawless one, and that in consequence the dispensation would not be restored?

 If the patience of God has endured the evil for a long time, does that imply that the judgment will be less certain for Him with whom a thousand years are as one day, and one day as a thousand years, or for the faith that cleaves to His word alone?